Quantum hydrodynamics of spinning particles in electromagnetic and torsion fields: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper we for the first time developed the quantum hydrodynamics for the many-particle system of massive Dirac fermion spin-1/2 particles interacting with external electromagnetic, metric gravitational/inertial and torsion fields.
-Taking as the basis of the earlier general formalism \cite{8}, the consistent hydrodynamical formulation was constructed for the many-particle quantum system of fermions, and with help of the Madelung decomposition approach, the explicit relations between the microscopic and macroscopic fluid variables were derived.
-In the present study, we have focused on the physically important situation with $\check{T}^{\hat{0}} = 0$, a more exotic case with $\check{T}^{\hat{0}} \neq 0$ (which may be realized in cosmology, for example, see the earlier work \cite{9}) will be considered elsewhere.
+This essentially extends the single-particle quantum hydrodynamical approach which was developed for the flat spacetime, see \cite{Takabayasi1,Takabayasi2,Recami,Fabbri2,Hestenes,Holland} and the references therein.
+Taking as the basis of the earlier general formalism \cite{8}, the consistent hydrodynamical formulation was constructed for the many-particle quantum system of fermions, and the explicit relations between the microscopic and macroscopic fluid variables were derived with help of the Madelung decomposition approach.
+In the present study, we have focused on the physically important situation with $\check{T}^{\hat{0}} = 0$, a more exotic case with $\check{T}^{\hat{0}} \neq 0$ (which may be realized in cosmology, for example, see the earlier work \cite{9}, or in the more general models) will be considered elsewhere.

-The resulting system of hydrodynamical equations consists of the continuity equation (\ref{continuity equation}), the momentum balance equation (\ref{momentum_equation}) and the spin dynamics equation (\ref{spin_equation2}).
+The resulting system of hydrodynamical equations consists of the continuity equation (\ref{continuity_equation}), the momentum balance equation (\ref{momentum_equation}) and the spin dynamics equation (\ref{spin_equation2}).
 The momentum balance equation includes the contributions in the form of the quantum Bohm potential and a new spin part of the Bohm quantum potential which are proportional to the square of Planck's constant.
 In addition, the dynamical equations take into account the thermal effects resulting from the fluctuations of the spin and velocity near their average values.
 As an application of the formalism, we evaluated the possible effects of the spacetime torsion and the spin part of quantum Bohm potential on the dispersion characteristics of the spin waves (\ref{w}) excited in the many-particle fermion system.
 The developed hydrodynamical model can be used in the future studies of various types of transport phenomena in spinning matter with an account of external electromagnetic and gravitational fields.